SSOO-uc3m/OS-Week-10/README.md

 #### 1.3 Solution.
 Option C

-Continue must be set to false or change the condition to continue !0 false.
+This solution is correct.

 ![Diagram_04](img/img4.png)

 #### 1.4 Solution.
 Option D

-This solution is correct.
+Continue must be set to true or change the condition to continue != true.

 ![Diagram_05](img/img5.png)